What is red diesel?

 Directive 92/81/EEC sets out a number of areas in which the Member States may apply reduced rates of excise duty:

-• Article 8 (1) requires Member States to exempt certain uses of oils from harmonised excise duty.
+- Article 8 (1) requires Member States to exempt certain uses of oils from harmonised excise duty.
 These are: fuels not used as motor or heating fuels, aviation fuels, fuels used in ships in Community waters, other than private pleasure craft and blast furnace fuels.

-• Article 8(2) allows the Member States to apply reduced rates or exemptions in respect of electricity production, navigation of inland waterways, for passenger transport and freight, for pilot projects to develop environmentally friendly fuels, for development of aircraft and ships, for use in agriculture, horticulture and fisheries, and; for dredging.
+- Article 8(2) allows the Member States to apply reduced rates or exemptions in respect of electricity production, navigation of inland waterways, for passenger transport and freight, for pilot projects to develop environmentally friendly fuels, for development of aircraft and ships, for use in agriculture, horticulture and fisheries, and for dredging.

-• Article 8(3) allows Member States to apply reductions in excise duty on gas oil for vehicles intended for use off the public roadway and in respect of construction and public works vehicles.
+- Article 8(3) allows Member States to apply reductions in excise duty on gas oil for vehicles intended for use off the public roadway and in respect of construction and public works vehicles.

-Oils for such uses must either be released at full duty rate and the difference reclaimed by the end-user OR must be marked before release at the rebated rate.
+Oils for such uses must either be released at full duty rate and the difference reclaimed by the end-user, or must be marked before release at the rebated rate.
 The introduction of the Euromarker means that all oil used in off-road and exempted vehicles must be marked with Solvent Yellow 124.